NateEag/how-i-code/drafts/daily-routine.rst

 Update team on whether I achieved today's goal or not, and announce tomorrow's target.
-If I didn't achieve the goal, explain why not and how I'm adjusting your plans based on what I learned.
+If I didn't achieve the goal, explain why not and how I'm adjusting my plans based on what I learned.

 Check calendar to see if I have any early-morning commitments I need to adjust my default schedule for.